top of page

 Why wild plants matter: Reconnecting with the Earth and ourselves

 I have been delving into why I am so obsessed with 'wild' plants in particular.
+Why do wild plants matter?
 Show me a well cultivated geranium and my eyes will glaze over.
 A sprig of yarrow defiantly growing in a perfectly manicured lawn however fills me with excitement.

 What is a wild plant?